robsyme/showcase/demo/docs/intro.md

 #### What is Nextflow?

 Nextflow is a workflow system for creating scalable, portable, and reproducible workflows.
+Nextflow is composed of two parts - a language and runtime.

+The language offers many features useful for computational research, including:

+- A caching mechanism to allow users to quickly test new ideas without sacrificing reproducibility.
+- Naive Git support for version-aware workflows and runs.
-Nextflow is both a workflow language and an execution runtime that supports a wide range of execution platforms, including popular traditional grid scheduling systems such as Slurm and IBM LSF, and cloud services such as AWS Batch, Google Cloud Batch, Azure Batch and Kubernetes.
+- Workflow portability.
+Nextflow workflows are abstracted from infrastructure specifics, so the same workflow can be run on popular traditional grid scheduling systems such as Slurm and IBM LSF, as well as cloud services such as AWS Batch, Google Cloud Batch, Azure Batch, and Kubernetes.

 #### Running a Nextflow pipeline